Exceptional second-order topological insulators: 2D exceptional topological insulator

 \subsection{Exceptional points}

-Here, we show the emergence of edge states with exceptional points in $H^{(\pm)}_{\rm 2D}$ in the main text, based on the discussion in Ref.~\cite{PhysRevLett.132.136401}.
+Here, we show the emergence of edge states with exceptional points in $H^{(\pm)}_{\rm 2D}$ in Sec.~\ref{sec:3DETI}, based on the discussion in Ref.~\cite{PhysRevLett.132.136401}.
 Since our model $H^{(\pm)}_{\rm 2D}$ possesses sublattice symmetry with $\mathcal{S}=\tau_z$, the Hamiltonian is expressed as

 The matrix $h^{(\pm)}_1$ has a point gap at $E=0$ in the full PBC [Fig.~\ref{fig:calc_h1h2}(a)] and hosts boundary states in the OBC in the $x$ direction [Fig.~\ref{fig:calc_h1h2}(b)].
 Consequently, $h^{(\pm)}_1$ has an eigenvector $\ket{\psi_0}$ with zero eigenvalue under the OBC in the $x$ direction,